Confusing German word: sie/Sie – 11

 Don't worry about the difficult pronunciation!

-You will get better and better, you just need a lot of practise.
+You will get better and better, you just need a lot of practice.

 Es ist noch kein Meister vom Himmel gefallen!